NBDVC/Reproducible-Research/PA1_template.md

----
-title: "Reproducible Research Peer 1"
+# Reproducible Research Peer 1
-author: "Greg Clayson"
+Greg Clayson
-date: "Sunday, August 17, 2014"
+Sunday, August 17, 2014
-output: html_document
----
 Show any code that is needed to

     Load the data (i.e. read.csv())